10.4 Error Message Reference

 Error text from LixelStudio, LCC Studio, and the field apps.
-What caused it, what to do, and when the fix requires XGRIDS engineering access.
+What caused it, what to do, and when the fix needs manufacturer engineering access.

 Finding the Right Entry

 This reference is organized by application.
-Each entry shows the error message as it appears in the software, the application that displays it, the confirmed cause, and the resolution steps.
-Error messages that require XGRIDS engineering access are marked with the Escalate tag.
-Do not use workarounds on those entries.
-Contact XGRIDS Technical Support directly.
+Each entry shows the error as it appears in the software, the application that displays it, the confirmed cause, and the resolution steps.
+Entries needing manufacturer engineering access carry the Escalate tag.
+Do not work around those.
+Get in touch instead.

-If a message you are seeing is not listed here, do not attempt to interpret it without official guidance.
-Submit the error log via the in-software feedback tool and contact XGRIDS Technical Support.
+If the message you are seeing is not listed here, do not interpret it on your own.
+Submit the error log through the in-software feedback tool and contact us with the details in the last section.

 LixelStudio Processing Errors